-POSITION Associate Head Coach / Defensive Tackles Coach
+POSITION Associate Head Coach / Defensive Line Coach

 Odell Haggins enters his 25th season on Florida State’s coaching staff in 2018 after head coach Willie Taggart announced on Dec.
 26, 2017, that Haggins would be FSU’s associate head coach and coach the defensive tackles, a group Haggins has led since 1996.

 “Coach Haggins is Garnet and Gold through-and-through,” Coach Taggart said.
 “He has done a remarkable job leading our team through the last game of the regular season and preparations for the Independence Bowl, and I have noticed how positively the student-athletes respond to him.
 He has an impressive resume of on-field results from his defensive linemen, but I’ve also been impressed with his ability to connect with our team on a personal level.
 He understands Florida State better than anyone, which will be a huge benefit to all of us as we implement our program at FSU.”

 Haggins was named Florida State’s interim head coach on Dec.
 1, 2017, and the next day led the Seminoles to a 42-10 victory over ULM that clinched bowl eligibility for the 36th straight year.
 He finished his time as interim head coach with a 2-0 record after leading FSU to a 42-13 in the Independence Bowl that clinched a 41st consecutive winning season for the Seminoles.
 Haggins was promoted to associate head coach in 2014 and has helped FSU post a 235-72-1 (.765) record in his time on staff.